TxMQ/exo2-core/README.md

 --------

 Exo implements the following feature set:
-- Socket-based messaging for Java applications
+- Socket-based messaging for Java applications (in-progress)
 - Web socket-based messaging for anything that can make use of a web socket.
 - REST-based messaging for anything that can make HTTP requests
 - An event-driven framework for invoking processing logic on transactions at each step in the transaction life cycle